-7.1 There are three treasury prudential indicators the purpose of which is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of an adverse movement in interest rates.
-However, if these are set to be too restrictive they will impair the opportunities to reduce costs.

-7.2 It is recommended that the Authority sets upper and lower limits for the maturity structure of its fixed rate borrowings as follows:
+- 7.1 There are three treasury prudential indicators the purpose of which is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of an adverse movement in interest rates.
+However, if these are set to be too restrictive they will impair the opportunities to reduce costs. - 7.2 It is recommended that the Authority sets upper and lower limits for the maturity structure of its fixed rate borrowings as follows:

-Į Jpper Limit Lower Li mit
+l Jpper Limit Lower Limit

 Under 12 Months 55% 0%

-12 Months and within 24 Montl hs 45% 0%
+12 Months and within 24 Month hs 45% 0%

 24 Months and within 5yrs 45% 0%

 5 yrs and within 10 yrs 75% 0%

 10 yrs and above 100% 0%

 The upper limit for the short term borrowing position, under 12 months, remains at 55% to enable the Authority to take advantage of the low short term interest rates.
-The percentage of loans maturing in under 12 months is currently 41% due to the holding of £10m of short term loans with other Local Authorities.
-Any new borrowing will be over a longer term as advised by our Treasury Consultants in order to spread risk.
+The percentage of loans maturing in under 12 months is currently 42% due to the holding of £13m of short term loans with other Local Authorities.
+Any new borrowing will again be short term to take advantage of the low interest rates.